datopian/playbook/guide/README.md

   * Prioritize each project
   * Check time allocated against availability
 * Date of next meeting

+Actions:
+* Agreed on next meeting to be held in 2 weeks, James to schedule
 ```

 ## User Stories and Analysis